 The Native American Resource Center at UNC Pembroke is a multi-faceted research center and museum.
 The mission of the Native American Resource Center is to educate and serve the public about the prehistory, history, culture, art, and contemporary issues of American Indians, with special emphasis on the Native American communities of Robeson County, of North Carolina and of the American Southeast; to conduct scholarly research; to collect and preserve the material culture of Native America; to encourage American Indian artists and crafts persons; and to cooperate on a wide range of research and service projects with other institutions and agencies concerned with American Indians.

 Our museum contains exhibits of authentic Indian artifacts, arts and crafts.
 These items come from Indian people all over North America, from Abenaki to Zuni.
 Many other items come from North Carolina Native Americans, with special emphasis on Robeson County Indian people.
 Particular focus is placed on the largest North Carolina tribe, the Lumbee.

 Hours of Operation: The Museum of the Native American Resource Center is open from 8 AM to 5 PM, Monday through Saturday.
-We are usually closed for lunch from 12:00 noon-1:00 pm daily.
+We are usually closed for lunch from 12:00 noon-1:00 pm on Mondays and Saturdays.
 For group visits, please call ahead for reservations.

 To learn more about the Museum of the Native American Resource Center, visit the following links: